-When you upload a video, YouTube initially shows it to a small segment of your subscribers.
-Their engagement in the first 1-2 hours signals to the algorithm whether to push the video to a wider audience.
-Uploading when your audience is most active gives your video the best chance of strong early engagement.
+Upload timing on YouTube refers to the day and time you publish a video relative to when your audience is most active on the platform.
+When you upload, YouTube initially shows your video to a small sample of your subscribers.
+Their engagement in the first 1–2 hours — measured by CTR, watch time, and likes — signals to the algorithm whether to push it to a wider audience.
+Uploading when your audience is most active gives your video its best chance of strong early signals.

-Based on aggregate data across thousands of channels:
+Based on aggregate data across thousands of channels tracked by TubeAnalytics, the general best times to post are:

 - Weekdays: 2:00 PM - 4:00 PM (viewer's local time)